YextSolutions/personal-blog/README.md

-# BLOG-STARTER
+# PERSONAL-BLOG

-This repository provides a basic example of how to start developing a React blog site on the Yext Pages system.
+This repository is the completed version of the [Pages Quick Start - Build a Blog](https://hitchhikers.yext.com/guides/pages-quick-start-blog/).
+You can either follow along with that guide to learn how to build this project from scratch or you can get started with this repo.

 ## Getting Started